On this page

 | Copilot | --allow-all |

-If your CLI has no equivalent, log a debug message and ignore:
+If your CLI has no equivalent, log at debug level and ignore the option:

 if skip, ok := getBoolOption(options, "dangerously_skip_permissions"); ok && skip {